 Maps are published by the National Flood Insurance Program (NFIP) which depict floodways, flood fringe, and general floodplain.
 To find out if your property is within the floodplain, enter you address into the FEMA maps, or contact the Environmental Division for assistance.

 Lake Orono was formed in 1851 when the first dam was built for the milling industry in the City of Elk River.
 The City grew around the industry and has rebuilt the dam twice.
 Today, the Lake Orono Association along with the Lake Orono Water Quality Committee, the City of Elk River, and the Sherburne County Soil and Water Conservation District, continue to monitor the Lake for its continued recreational and aesthetic purposes.

-The city has adopted the Orono Beach Policy for Water Quality Testing due to the high fecal coliform levels in the past.
+The city has adopted the Orono Beach Policy for Water Quality Testing due to the high bacteria levels in the past.
 Up to date results are available for review.
 If you notice any minor illness after swimming in Lake Orono, please contact the City of Elk River at 763-635-1000.
 For more information on surface water quality in the state, search your lake or stream.